bdeitte/ghost-on-aws/HOWTO.md

 Install Ghost
 ----------------
 Time to install Ghost.
-These steps are a bit different than the usual steps, as it's getting Ghost to work with Node 4.
+These steps are a little different than the usual steps, as it's getting Ghost to work with Node 4.
 ```
 sudo mkdir /var/www
 sudo chown -R ubuntu:ubuntu /var/www